wmvolckmann/wmvolckmann.github.io/courses/2020S_ECN102/index.md

 ### Section Materials
 Disclaimer: I am just some doofus grad student.
 This stuff is supplementary and it's possible I made some mistake somewhere (which is why it's not on Canvas).
-That said, I am told they are quite helpful.
+That said, I am told these are quite helpful.

 * Midterm 1 Review: [Hypothesis Testing Slides](week4_testing.pdf), [Multiple Choice Slides](week4_multiplechoice.pdf)